-You wake up from a hopefully good night of rest, and now you need your morning coffee.
+You wake up from a hopefully good night of rest, and now you need a hot coffee.
 You take your first sip and notice an unpleasant taste; metal.
 Why on earth does your coffee taste metallic?
 There are a handful of possible reasons for this.

 Coffee can have a metallic taste for five reasons: